arief25ramadhan/traffic-sign-classifier/README.md

 | Fullly connected     	| outputs 84, activation ReLU				|
 | Fullly connected     	| outputs 43, activation SoftMax				|

 I trained the model using a batch size of 128, 100 epochs, using Adam optimizer and a learning rate of 0.001.
+This hyperparameter selection is chosen via trial and error, by building a simplest model first then add upon it to reach the desired performance.

 ### 3.3.
 Discussing the Model Selection